 Always use caution when burning in an outdoor fire pit, wood burning oven, or chimenea.
 During the summer, many people enjoy gathering around a fire.
-However, outdoor fireplaces can be harmful if not used properly, and can be bothersome to surrounding neighbours.
+However, outdoor fires can be harmful if guidelines are not followed properly and can be bothersome to surrounding neighbours.

 - Backyard fireplaces should be built into the ground, or on brick, stone or other non-combustible surface with a minimum surface area of 1.5 metres.

 - Wood burning devices must be at least 3.5 meters away from your property line, house, garage, fence or flammable materials like trees, branches, and plants.

 - A mesh screen or spark guard is required to reduce the spread of embers and sparks.
 The openings in the mesh screen should not be greater than 0.5 inches across.

 - Beach or backyard fires should not be lit if wind speeds exceed 15 km/hr.

 - Public health orders must be followed at all times.

 - For backyard fires a hose or water bucket should be on hand.
 For beach fires, a bucket should be on hand to put out the fire.